-The most striking results in Figure 1 are the comparison between those from an English-speaking background (ESB) and those from a non-English speaking background (NESB).
+The most striking results in Figure 1 are from the bottom two panels.
+On the left-hand side, we compare those from an English-speaking background (ESB) and those from a non-English speaking background (NESB).
 The NESB group have lower probabilities of promotion at every level and the difference is statistically significant.
 Unlike for women and those with disabilities, the NESB promotion prospects decrease at higher levels.
-For promotion for EL2 to SES, those in the ESB group are about 70 per cent more likely to be promoted than those in the NESB group, conditional on all other observable characteristics.
+For promotion for EL2 to SES, those in the ESB group are about 70 per cent more likely to be promoted than those from the NESB group, conditional on all other observable characteristics.